 Phoenix Premises Liability Attorneys

-Our Law Firm Can Help File a Claim
+Our Law Firm Can Help After an Accident

 When you suffer an injury on someone else’s property or business due to the negligence of the property owner, he or she is responsible, even if he or she was not directly involved in the incident that caused your injury.
 Any Phoenix premises liability lawyer will tell you that all public places should be safe and clear of hazards.
 It is the property owner's duty to remove hazards and mark a dangerous area off as quickly as possible.

 Some examples of premises liability include, but are not limited to:

 - Slip-and-fall in a grocery store

 - Dog bites